Electrons trapped in graphene magnetic quantum dots with mass term

 To improve our study of the scattering problem of Dirac fermions in different sizes of circular quantum dots, we analyze the scattering efficiency $Q$.
-This is defined as the ratio of the division of the scattering cross section to the geometrical cross section based on the lines shown in \cite{schulz2014electron}
+This is defined as the ratio of the division of the scattering cross section to the geometrical cross section \cite{schulz2014electron}

-Note that by requiring $\Delta=0$, we recover the results found in \cite{pena2022electron}.
-The analytical results obtained so far will be analyzed numerically in order to study the effect of the energy gap and other parameters on the physical quantities that characterize the scattering phenomenon and also the confinement of Dirac fermions in a gapped GQD.
-These studies are reflected in the analysis of real space scattering and the evaluation of the lifetime corresponding to Dirac fermions inside the GQD.